 Mostly all home repairs, the family cars, a desk for my wife, furniture that needs refinishing, a lawn I'm a little too into.
 Give me a free weekend and a project and I'm a happy man.

 I'd like to hear what you're building.
-If your systems have to hold and you want someone who's spent twenty years making sure they do, reach out — let's talk it through and see if it's a fit.
+If your systems have to hold and you want someone who's spent twenty years making sure they do — and who'll teach himself whatever's needed to make sure the next ones do too — reach out.
+Let's talk it through and see if it's a fit.

 Email me →